Lickability/swift-best-practices/SwiftUIBestPractices.md

 ## Modifiers containing closures

-When adding comments to modifiers containing closures, the comment should be placed above the line of code you want to give clarity to.
+When adding comments to modifiers containing closures, the comment should be placed at the beginning of the closure’s body.

 ```swift
 func body(content: Content) -> some View {